Asymptotic cones of Lie groups and cone equivalences: Introduction

 in which $R$ embeds as the exponential radical of $G_1$. \end{thm}

 If $\g$ is a Lie algebra, denote by $(\g^i)$ its descending central series ($\g^1=\g$; $\g^{i+1}=[\g,\g^i]$); we have for all $i,j$, so the bracket induces a bilinear operation This defines a Lie algebra structure on called the {\it associated graded Lie algebra}.
 The Lie algebra $\g$ is called {\it gradable} (or, more commonly but slightly ambiguously, {\it graded}) if it is isomorphic to its associated graded Lie algebra.
-A simply connected nilpotent Lie group is called gradable if its Lie algebra is gradable, and its associated graded Lie group is defined through the Lie algebra.
+A simply connected nilpotent Lie group is called gradable if its Lie algebra is gradable.
 Pansu proved in \cite{Pan2} that any two quasi-isometric gradable Lie groups are actually isomorphic.

 The description of asymptotic cones of simply connected nilpotent Lie groups, due to Pansu and Breuillard \cite{Pan,Bre}, can be understood with the help of the notion of cone equivalences.
-Namely, \cite[Theorem 6.2]{Bre} implies that any simply connected nilpotent Lie group $G$ is cone-bilipschitz equivalent to the {\it associated graded} simply connected nilpotent Lie group $G_1$ (on the other hand, $G$ and $G_1$ may be non-quasi-isometric, see Benoist-Shalom's example in \cite[Section~4.1]{Sha04}).
-This is explicit: if both groups are identified to their Lie algebra through the exponential map, the cone-equivalence there is just the identity, the associated graded Lie algebra having the same underlying subspace as the original one.
-Moreover, for a suitable choice of metrics, the multiplicative constants in the definition of cone-equivalence is one, so they induce isometries between the two asymptotic cones.
+We explain this in detail in Appendix \ref{ap}.
+In particular any simply connected nilpotent Lie group $G$ is cone bilipschitz equivalent to its associated graded simply connected nilpotent Lie group $G_{\textnormal{grad}}$ (on the other hand, $G$ and $G_{\textnormal{grad}}$ may be non-quasi-isometric, see Benoist-Shalom's example in \cite[Section~4.1]{Sha04}).
+This is explicit: if both groups are identified to their Lie algebra through the exponential map, the cone equivalence there is just the identity, the associated graded Lie algebra having the same underlying subspace as the original one.
+Moreover, for a suitable choice of metrics, the multiplicative constants in the definition of cone equivalence are equal to~1, so they induce isometries between the two asymptotic cones.

-\begin{cor} Any connected Lie group $G$ is cone-bilipschitz-equivalent to a group in the class $(\mathcal{C})$ for which moreover the nilpotent subgroup $H$ (as in the definition of the class $(\mathcal{C})$) is graded. \end{cor}
+\begin{cor} Any connected Lie group $G$ is cone bilipschitz-equivalent to a group in the class $(\mathcal{C}_1)$ for which moreover the nilpotent subgroup $H$ (as in the definition of the class $(\mathcal{C}_1)$) is graded. \end{cor}

 {\bf Acknowledgments.} I thank Emmanuel Breuillard and Pierre de la Harpe for useful comments.